-Artist David Zinn creates street art illustrations in Columbus – can you find all eight?
+David Zinn created street art illustrations in Columbus

-FREE GUIDE TO DAVID ZINN ART IN COLUMBUS
+FREE GUIDE TO DAVID ZINN’S ART IN COLUMBUS

 Below is the text from the guide:

-This map will get you close to David Zinn’s eight friends who are hidden in plain sight in downtown Columbus, but the rest is up to you!
+This map will get you close to David Zinn’s friends who are hidden in plain sight in downtown Columbus, but the rest is up to you!
 Search the area carefully, you never know where a creature may be hiding.
 Who knows?
-You might run into Sluggo, a bright green monster, or Philomena, the flying pig!
-Can you find them all?
+You might run into Sluggo, a bright green monster, or Philomena, the flying pig – can you find them all?

 Sponsors for David’s visit include: Mill Race Center, Columbus Area Visitors Center, Pittman Institute for Aging Well, Office of Community and Rural Affairs, and NTN Driveshaft, Inc.